-In this section describe each of the solution candidates in its own separate subsection comprising its motivating principles and any concerns we might have should that solution be adopted.
-Note that we avoid repeating motivating principles unless they are especially relevant to a later solution as all solutions will ultimately be scored against all principles in the compliance table below (see [please ref compliance table]).
+In this section, we describe each of the solution candidates in its own separate subsection comprising its motivating principles and any concerns we might have should that solution be adopted.
+Note that we avoid repeating motivating principles unless they are especially relevant to a later solution since all solutions will ultimately be scored against all principles in the compliance table (see "The Compliance Table").